 - I was born in the United States and earned a bachelor’s degree from Rice University and a law degree from Georgetown University.

-- For the last twenty-five years or so I have lived in Hong Kong, Singapore, and Bangkok.
+- For the last thirty years or so I have lived in Sydney, Hong Kong, and Bangkok.

 - Once upon a time I practiced international law and worked the borderlines of the Pacific Rim, a place where cultures collide and governments just struggle to keep up.
-“Needham certainly knows where a few bodies are buried,” Asia Inc wrote about me.
-I would hope so.
-I sure helped to bury enough of them.
+“Needham knows where a few bodies are buried,” Asia Inc wrote about me.
+I certainly hope so.
+I sure helped bury enough of them.

 - Through a series of accidents and coincidences too ridiculous for anyone to believe, I began writing and developing movies for American cable television.